 This new, high-tech helmet is not just for protection though.
 The point of the Messier Project was to come up with something safe but practical.
 It could not hurt a player trying to compete to the best of their abilities, but had to offer protection to keep the player’s mind at ease.
 What that philosophy became was the three-tiered, M-11 helmet.

 Since helmets made out of one main piece are much safer than those made of two-pieces, which make up most current helmets, the new Mono 90 shell was the first part of the process.
 The design is more streamlined so as to not hold back faster players.
 For that same reason the weight of the helmet was kept low.
-The rounder design also makes it so direct blows are not as easy, and for ventilation the Mono 90 offers 20 air vents in order to keep air flow circulation which allow for enhanced breathe-ability.
+The rounder design also makes it so direct blows are not as easy, and for ventilation the Mono 90 offers 20 air vents in order to keep airflow circulation which allows for enhanced breathe-ability.

 The easily adjustable ProFit System allows for the quick adjustment of the helmet.
 It is designed for easy access as well as easy adjustment while allowing for a more perfect fit.
 It takes up a relatively small portion of the back of the outer shell so as not to take away from the one-piece helmet theory implemented originally in the design process.
 It is designed to stop pressure points from occurring and leave less differentiation between areas within the helmet in order to enhance overall protection.